amatria/pCarrotAAC/README.md

 ```
 python3.6 -m venv env
 ```
-This will install a local copy of Python and pip into a directory called myprojectenv within your project directory.
+This will install a local copy of Python and pip into a directory called env within your project directory.

 Before installing applications within the virtual environment, you need to activate it.
 Do so by typing:
 ```